micartey/viro/README.md

 As both should work you can choose for yourself.

 You also need to have a Java version newer or equal to Java 17.
-As you also need the binaries for fx, you should consider the zulu distribution if you current jdk isn't able to run the jar file.